acryptos/docs-thegreatwave/tokenomics.md

 ## Tokenomics

-WAV is our Native Token, on Binance Smart Chain.
-WVP (WAV Pool) is our Core LP, consisting of WAV-ACS-BNB in 6:2:2 ratio.
-It is a Balancer V2 LP, on the Acsi.Finance deployment, on Binance Smart Chain.
-TGW is our Governance Vault, consisting of staked WVP.
+**WAV** is our Native Token, on Binance Smart Chain.
+**WVP (WAV Pool)** is our Core LP, consisting of **WAV-ACS-BNB** in 6:2:2 ratio.
+It is a Balancer V2 LP, on the [Acsi.Finance](https://app.acsi.finance/#/pool/0x44a9ce69ef2a71a9630697ca5cab3f4adaf8f90d00010000000000000000001a) deployment, on Binance Smart Chain.
+**TGW** is our Governance Vault, consisting of staked **WVP**.
 It governs the DAO, and also earns DAO revenue and emissions, which will be automatically compounded in the Vault.
 Withdrawing from the Governance Vault incurs a withdrawal fee, which is shared among the remaining TGW holders.

 TGW withdrawal fee is set at 90% for the first 6 months after launch, reducing to 15% in months 6-12. **This is in effect a lockup for TGW holders for the first 6 months of the project with a punitive 90% withdrawal fee.**